Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 14. Choose File > Exit to close the Query Design window and return to the database document.

 Now that you have the raw data you need, you can use Calc to summarise the information.
-The following example shows how to compare the amount of products sold by each sales representative.
+The following example shows how to compare the number of products sold by each sales representative.

 1. In a Calc spreadsheet, choose Data > DataPilot > Start.